ldom1/python-template/README.md

 This template uses [FAST API](https://fastapi.tiangolo.com/) to create the API.
 It is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

+### Docker

+This template uses [Docker](https://www.docker.com/) to containerize the application.
+Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ### Poetry

 This template uses [Poetry](https://python-poetry.org/) to manage the dependencies.
 Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.